CACI-International/ergo/ergo/README.md

   references _without_ changing how the script runtime works, too (i.e. doing the above but making sure all script code ends up evaulated prior to forcing the final `Value`).

+  Also, if everything were delayed in this matter, writing `if` and similar things as functions would be very easy.
+Otherwise the only way for those to be functions would be to add syntax which essentially does this (takes any expression and makes it a dynamically-typed value which will evaluate it).